 She had a lot of sayings.
-“No good comes from fooling” she would say, admonishing us unruly children to behave, lest our ruckus cause some household mishaps.
+“No good comes from fooling,” she would say, admonishing us unruly children to behave lest our ruckus causes some household mishaps.
 She had many other maxims that, as I think back, formed her view of life.

 These sayings, many of which I am sure she learned from her parents and grandparents, represented her “working wisdom,” a set of principles for navigating the currents of life.

 My Mom was a simple farm girl, the child of immigrants who had made the momentous decision to come to America.

 Fleeing oppression in Russia, they left their old lives behind and set out to seek a better life in the New World.
 So my mother knew something, deep in her bones, about the nature of choice and of change.

 She would say, “You make your bed, you lie in it,” to make sure we understood that our conduct had consequences.
 So we had better think before choosing a course of action.

 In my work as an Organization Development consultant, I have been a gatherer of good principles.
 I have been coaching leaders and teams to become more effective and facilitating my clients through transitions.

 Some of these principles are common wisdom, and others I can attribute to individuals whose work has had a direct influence on me.

 Here is a sampler:

 Seek First to Understand